Awards & Scholarships

 United National Indian Tribal Youth (UNITY) 25 Under 25 Award, May 2020

-25 under 25 Native Youth Leaders is a national program that celebrates the achievements of 25 outstanding Native youth leaders under age of 25, every other year.
+25 Under 25 Native Youth Leaders is a national program that celebrates the achievements of 25 outstanding Native youth leaders under age of 25, every other year.
 These Native youth leaders exemplify UNITY’s core mission and exude living a balanced life and developing their spiritual, mental, physical, and social well-being.
 This award acknowledges their passion for bettering their communities.

 Dennis Washington Leadership Graduate Scholarship, January 2020